Gug028/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This file executes a script that creates a new local variable 7-create_global_variable
-This file executes a script that creates a new global variable
+This file executes a script that creates a new global variable 8-true_knowledge
+This file executes a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line